 Tim Ferris, MD, MPH, practices primary care internal medicine at Massachusetts General Hospital in Boston, Massachusetts.
 He is also the Chief Executive Officer of the Massachusetts General Physicians Organization, a multi-specialty medical group.
 Dr. Ferris previously served as Senior Vice President for Population Health Management at Partners HealthCare, a non-profit hospital and physicians’ network that includes Brigham and Women’s Hospital and Massachusetts General Hospital; Medical Director at the Massachusetts General Physicians Organization; Chair of the National Quality Forum’s Consensus Standards Approval Committee; and a member of the Health Information Technology Policy Committee’s Quality Measures Workgroup.
 Dr. Ferris received his medical degree from Harvard Medical School.

-Rhonda M. Medows, MD, is executive vice president of Population Health at Providence St. Joseph Health, the third largest nonprofit health system in the US.
-She oversees the Providence Health Plans, Value Based Care, Payer Strategy & Contracting, Physician Services, Population Health Informatics, Care Management, and the affiliated Pacific Medical Group.
+Rhonda M. Medows, MD, is President of Population Health Management at Providence St. Joseph Health, the third largest nonprofit health system in the United States.
+She leads Providence’s Medicaid, Medicare, and employer population health strategies, as well as the organization’s value-based care, health plans, population informatics, government programs, care management, contracting, and community health partnerships.
 Dr. Medows has an extensive background in both the private sector health industry and government health programs including Medicare and Medicaid.
 Prior to joining Providence, she served as an executive vice president and chief medical officer of UnitedHealth Group.
 While there, she led quality management and improvement initiatives and provided leadership and oversight of efforts to improve clinical quality and operational excellence.
-Until March 2010, Dr. Medows served as Commissioner for the Georgia Department of Community Health (DCH) and as the State Health Officer for Georgia where she oversaw Georgia’s Medicaid and SCHIP programs and ran the state employee benefit plan, public health emergency preparedness and rural health information technology.
+Until March 2010, Dr. Medows served as Commissioner for the Georgia Department of Community Health (DCH) and as the State Health Officer for Georgia, where she oversaw Georgia’s Medicaid and SCHIP programs and ran the state employee benefit plan, public health emergency preparedness and rural health information technology.
 Dr. Medows also served as Secretary of the Florida Agency for Health Care Administrative (AHCA), the state agency responsible for the Medicaid and SCHIP programs, health facility regulation, managed care quality, health information exchange, and public policy development.
 She also served as the chief medical officer for the Centers for Medicare & Medicaid Services (CMS) Southeast Region.
 Dr. Medows holds a Bachelor’s Degree from Cornell University and earned her Medical Degree from Morehouse School of Medicine in Atlanta, GA.
 She practiced medicine at Mayo Clinic and is Board Certified in Family Medicine.
 She is also a Fellow of the American Academy of Family Physicians.

 Harold D. Miller is President and CEO of the Center for Healthcare Quality and Payment Reform, a national policy center that develops and encourages implementation of national, state, and local strategies for improving the quality and reducing the cost of healthcare.
 He also serves as Adjunct Professor of Public Policy and Management at Carnegie Mellon University.
 Prior positions include President and CEO of the Network for Regional Healthcare Improvement, President of the Allegheny Conference on Community Development, and Director of the Pennsylvania Governor’s Office of Policy Development.
 He received a Master of Science degree in Public Policy and Management from Carnegie Mellon University.